 Children begin to learn all about Christianity, Sikhism and Islam.

 In Year 1 pupils learn about what Christians believe God is like and stories of the Sikh gurus.

 In Key Stage Two (Year Three, Four, Five and Six)

-In Year 4 pupils explore the Christian concept of the Trinity and what it is like to be a Hindu and a Sikh.
+In Year 4 pupils explore the Christian concept of the Trinity and what it is like to be Jewish..

-In Year 5 pupils discuss Jewish and Islamic prayer and stories from the bible.
+In Year 5 pupils discuss Hindu, Jewish and Islamic prayer and how Christians live following the example of Jesus.

-In Year 6 pupils explore what Christians believe Jesus did to save them and the impact of belief in life.
+In Year 6 pupils explore what Christians believe Jesus did to save them and the impact of belief on people's lives.